Zoom Video Communications (NASDAQ:ZM) Updates FY 2023 Earnings Guidance

 Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.70-$3.77 for the period, compared to the consensus earnings per share estimate of $3.53.
-The company issued revenue guidance of $4.53 billion-$4.55 billion, compared to the consensus revenue estimate of $4.55 billion.Zoom Video Communications also updated its FY23 guidance to $3.70-3.77 EPS.
+The company issued revenue guidance of $4.53 billion-$4.55 billion, compared to the consensus revenue estimate of $4.55 billion.Zoom Video Communications also updated its Q2 2023 guidance to $0.90-$0.92 EPS.

-Zoom Video Communications (NASDAQ:ZM – Get Rating) last issued its earnings results on Monday, May 23rd.
-The company reported $1.03 EPS for the quarter, beating analysts’ consensus estimates of $0.88 by $0.15.
-Zoom Video Communications had a net margin of 33.54% and a return on equity of 21.17%.
-The business had revenue of $1.07 billion for the quarter, compared to the consensus estimate of $1.07 billion.
-During the same quarter last year, the firm posted $0.97 EPS.
-The business’s revenue for the quarter was up 12.3% compared to the same quarter last year.
-On average, analysts forecast that Zoom Video Communications will post 1.38 EPS for the current fiscal year.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) last posted its quarterly earnings results on Monday, May 23rd.
+The company reported $0.47 EPS for the quarter, topping the consensus estimate of $0.35 by $0.12.
+Zoom Video Communications had a return on equity of 16.56% and a net margin of 29.91%.
+The business had revenue of $1.07 billion for the quarter, compared to analyst estimates of $1.07 billion.
+During the same quarter in the previous year, the firm earned $0.97 EPS.
+The company’s quarterly revenue was up 12.3% compared to the same quarter last year.
+As a group, equities research analysts forecast that Zoom Video Communications will post 1.75 EPS for the current fiscal year.

-In related news, COO Aparna Bawa sold 2,404 shares of the business’s stock in a transaction that occurred on Friday, May 13th.
-The shares were sold at an average price of $95.04, for a total transaction of $228,476.16.
-Following the transaction, the chief operating officer now directly owns 84,260 shares of the company’s stock, valued at $8,008,070.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Velchamy Sankarlingam sold 2,256 shares of the business’s stock in a transaction that occurred on Tuesday, April 12th.
-The shares were sold at an average price of $111.69, for a total transaction of $251,972.64.
-Following the transaction, the insider now directly owns 5,836 shares in the company, valued at $651,822.84.
+In other news, COO Aparna Bawa sold 2,000 shares of the company’s stock in a transaction that occurred on Tuesday, April 5th.
+The stock was sold at an average price of $122.38, for a total transaction of $244,760.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Velchamy Sankarlingam sold 2,256 shares of the company’s stock in a transaction that occurred on Tuesday, April 12th.
+The stock was sold at an average price of $111.69, for a total value of $251,972.64.
+Following the sale, the insider now owns 5,836 shares of the company’s stock, valued at approximately $651,822.84.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 56,534 shares of company stock worth $6,270,060 over the last 90 days.
-11.24% of the stock is owned by insiders.
+In the last quarter, insiders sold 63,234 shares of company stock valued at $6,868,437.
+11.24% of the stock is owned by company insiders.

 Zoom Video Communications, Inc provides unified communications platform in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.
 The company offers Zoom Meetings that offers HD video, voice, chat, and content sharing through mobile devices, desktops, laptops, telephones, and conference room systems; Zoom Phone, an enterprise cloud phone system; and Zoom Chat enables users to share messages, images, audio files, and content in desktop, laptop, tablet, and mobile devices.